Boise Motorcycle Accident Attorneys

 When motorcyclists are involved in accidents with larger, heavier vehicles,

 they tend to sustain severe, even life-threatening injuries.
 Unfortunately,

 many motorists and insurance companies have an unfair bias against motorcycle

 riders, believing them to be unsafe, risk-taking drivers.
-This is simply
+We know this

-not the case.
-The vast majority of motorcyclists are highly skilled and
+is simply not the case as the vast majority of motorcyclists are highly

-take precautions to remain extremely safe out on the road.
-Sadly, this
+skilled and take precautions to remain extremely safe out on the road.

-does not prevent them from being injured or killed in accidents caused
+Sadly, this does not prevent them from being injured or killed in accidents

 If you were injured or

 your loved one was killed in a motorcycle accident, you are likely feeling overwhelmed and unsure